 Average cost of car insurance for drivers on their own policy

 Vermont Mutual car insurance discounts

-Vermont Mutual car services
+Vermont Mutual car tools and benefits

 Vermont Mutual does not appear to offer any additional car services aside from auto insurance coverage.

 Vermont Mutual did not make our list of best home insurance companies, due in part to its small regional size.
 However, it could be a good choice for New England homeowners exploring insurer options and comparing quotes, especially those who want a company with regional service history and local agents.

 Compared to larger companies, the home coverage from Vermont Mutual is relatively basic, but there are a few endorsements that you could add to personalize your coverage.
 Vermont Mutual has three levels of its Home Broadening Endorsements, each of which comes with its own set of added coverage to the base home insurance policy.
 By adding an expanded coverage level, homeowners could benefit from add-ons such as debris removal, identity fraud and other coverage types, depending on the package.
 Talking with an agent may help you gather more information about the endorsements available.